chrabach/17.Credit_Risk_Analysis/README.md

 ![Fig6a: AdaBoost Accuracy Score](other_resources/06a_AdaBoost_AccScore.png)
 [Fig6a: AdaBoost Accuracy Score](other_resources/06a_AdaBoost_AccScore.png?raw=true "Figure 6a: AdaBoost Accuracy Score")

 The last model, AdaBoost, exhibits an accuracy score of 92%.
-While accuracy is still not important, it builds confidence to have an accuracy measure this high.
+While accuracy is still not terribly important, it builds confidence to have an accuracy measure this high.

 ![Fig6b: AdaBoost Confusion Matrix](other_resources/06b_AdaBoost_ConfusionMatrix.png)
 [Fig6b: AdaBoost Confusion Matrix](other_resources/06b_AdaBoost_ConfusionMatrix.png?raw=true "Figure 6b: AdaBoost Confusion Matrix")